(Updated last April 17, 2023)

 - Hotel booking confirmation

 Incorrect documents will delay the entry screening to Thailand.

-Indian citizens are again allowed to enter Thailand under the Visa Exempt scheme.
-There is a restriction in place that Indian citizens can visit Thailand under visa exemption for a maximum of 14 days.
+Indian citizens are again allowed to enter Thailand under the Visa on Arrival scheme.
+There is a restriction in place that Indian citizens can visit Thailand under this program for a maximum stay of 30 days.

-If you would like to stay in Thailand for longer than 15 days, you will need to apply for a visa at your local Thai Embassy.
+If you would like to stay in Thailand longer, you will need to apply for a visa at your local Thai Embassy.

-To apply for the Thai visa, please visit the following website:
+To apply for a Thai visa, please visit the following websites:

 - New Delhi: https://newdelhi.thaiembassy.org/

 - Chennai: https://www.thaiconsulategeneralchennai.com/

 From January 2023, Citizens from India will be able to enter Thailand with any proof of vaccination status.
 However, for travelers returning to India, you are required to have a COVID test in Thailand before your flight to India.

 Most international airlines are flying into Thailand and follow the rules of the arrival country.
 If you are transiting through another country, it is best to check with the airline if you need to complete any tests for that country.